cstroessner/SelfDiffusion/README.txt

-Code to reproduce the figures in "Computation of the self-diffusion coefficient with low-rank tensor methods: application to the simulation of a cross-diffusion system." by J.Dabaghi, V.Ehrlacher and D.Kressner
+Code to reproduce the figures in "TODO." by TODO (Arxiv: TODO set link.)

-(Arxiv: TODO set link.)
+The MATLAB code is selfcontained.

-This code is selfcontained.
-The figures can be reproduced by running the scripts experiment1, experiment2, experiment3.
+The Julia code requires the packages CSV and DataFrames.